KhorallyPierre/Khorallys-ToDo-List-Express/README.md

 5/11/21 - added scroll feature to my list so that tasks don't continue to list themselves off the page.

 next steps: in my next version  I will make it so that the list can be reordered.
 I also create a keydown event so that when 'enter' is pressed a new item is added to the list.
 That way 'add' does not need to be clicked to add new items on the list.

+5/12/21 - added keydown event for enter.
+The syntax was interesting, but I managed to implement this update without issue.

 Examples:
 Take a look at these couple examples that I have in my own portfolio: